baoqingjia/PD-RAN/readme.md

 python test.py
 ```

-The `data_dir` of config is the data path, 'save_dir' is the pre-trained model loading path, and 'results_dir' is the test results save path.
+The `data_dir` of config is the data path, `save_dir` is the pre-trained model loading path, and 'results_dir' is the test results save path.

 ## References